Our Story

 My very sociable, outgoing and verbal youngest son became withdrawn, frightened and struggled to produce any words anymore and even more frighteningly, even any sounds.
 As his words became more distorted, so his willingness to try and pronounce them also disappeared.
 Toby looked terrified, and so was I. I knew this wasn’t going to be cured with a dose of medicine.
 I knew it was serious, but I didn’t know what it was.
 And nor did the medics.

 The word “autism” was mentioned but repeatedly rejected.
-His loss of considerably advanced skills at such a relatively “late” age was incompatible with the presence of an autism spectrum disorder apparently.
+His loss of considerably advanced skills at such a relatively “late” age was incompatible with the presence of an autism diagnosis apparently.
 But whatever it was, I knew I had to try and help him make sense of his world again.
-A tortuous couple of years passed waiting for appointments which produced no answers and even worse, no practical help.
+A tortuous couple of years passed waiting for appointments which produced no answers and even worse, no practical

 What then transpired was a series of coincidences which resulted in the birth of the story of The Toby Henderson Trust.